Lucksi/Mr.Holmes/README.md

 <br>

 # USERNAME ENTITIES:
-## icons on folder: /GUI/Icon/Entities/Site_Icon have been taken from: https://www.iconfinder.com/ all rights goes to their respective creators
+## icons on folder: /GUI/Icon/Entities/Site_Icon have been taken from: https://www.iconfinder.com/ all credits goes to their respective creators

 <br>